 One of the major features of the DNS is the ability to distribute the authority: a certain site runs the "primary" nameserver for one determined sub-tree and thus it is also the only place allowed to update information regarding that sub-tree.
 This fact allows, in our case, a further additional feature to the table based approach.
-In fact we can avoid one possible ambiguity about the use of the 'gate' table (and thus of DDAs encoding).
+In fact we can avoid one possible ambiguity about the use of the 'gatel' and 'gate2' tables (and thus of LHS and DDAs encoding).

 The authority maintaining a DNS entry in the usual RFC822 domain space is the only one allowed to decide if its domain should be mapped using Standard Attributes (SA) syntax or Domain Defined Attributes (DDA) one.
-If the authority decides that its RFC822 domain should be mapped using SA, then the PX RDATA will be a 'table2' entry, otherwise it will be a 'gate' table entry.
-Thus for an $\tt RFC822$ domain we cannot have any more two possible entries, one from 'table2 and another one from 'gate' table, and the action for a gateway results clearly stated.
+If the authority decides that its RFC822 domain should be mapped using SA, then the PX RDATA will be a 'table2' entry, otherwise it will be a 'gate2' table entry.
+Thus for an RFC822 domain we cannot have any more two possible entries, one from 'table2 and another one from 'gate2' table, and the action for a gateway results clearly stated.